Last Updated: May 18, 2021

 While not necessary, some people also like to add a hint of dishwashing liquid which can help get rid of bubbles and acts as a surfactant (which is, to avoid getting too technical, something that lowers the surface tension).

-Don’t forget that your selection of case is an important part of building a water cooled system, as you’ll need to find one that can accommodate all the parts of your custom loop, and that doesn’t make building your loop too difficult as it’s complex enough as it is.
+Don’t forget that your selection of computer case is an important part of building a custom water cooled gaming PC, as you’ll need to find one that can accommodate all the parts of your custom loop, and that doesn’t make building your loop too difficult as it’s complex enough as it is.

-When choosing a case for a water cooling system it’s not just the size of the case that’s important but the internal layout.
-In fact, it’s possible to use a mini case for water cooling if it’s designed well, although in most cases you will want to get a mid tower at the very least with a full-tower being ideal for the most flexibility.
+When choosing a case for a water cooled gaming PC build it’s not just the size of the chassis that’s important but the internal layout.
+In fact, it’s possible to use a smaller case for a custom water cooling loop if it’s designed well, although in most cases you will want to get a mid tower at the very least with a full-tower being ideal for the most flexibility.

 You want a case that’s actually designed with water cooling in mind, and sticking to brands like Phanteks, Fractal Design, Corsair, In Win, Caselabs, and NZXT who are known to produce great water cooling friendly cases is a good idea.
 Other brands may also have suitable cases, but the brands just mentioned are among the best of the best when it comes to water cooling setups.

 You’ll have to do your own thorough research on the exact case you choose to make doubly sure that it’s going to suit your exact custom loop without issues.
 The cases we include in the higher-end builds of our monthly best gaming PC builds section (ie the builds $1500 and over) are almost always water-cooling friendly, so those may be solid choices for installing a loop.
 Check out the completed water cooling PC builds at PCPartPicker for ideas too, and check out this great guide by EK for more tips on choosing a case.